-The Future Urban Development Area lands are to be zoned to permit existing uses prior to future urban development on full municipal services or municipal water and communal sewage.
-Single detached dwellings on existing vacant land are permitted.
-Such other uses as agriculture, forestry, open space and outdoor recreation are permitted, as well as compatible public uses that do not require municipal water or sewer services.
+The South Sidney Special Policy Area lands are to be zoned to permit existing uses prior to future urban development on full municipal services or municipal water and privately owned and operated sewage systems approved by MOECP.
+Single detached dwellings on vacant land are permitted as well as agriculture, forestry, open space, outdoor recreation, and compatible public uses that do not require municipal water or sewer services.

-Prior to the future urban development on full municipal services, lands may be zoned to permit uses of a temporary nature, such as garden suites, that do not require municipal servicing and generally do not involve permanent buildings or structures
+Prior to the future urban development on full municipal services or municipal water and privately owned and operated sewage systems approved by MOECP, lands may be zoned to permit uses of a temporary nature, such as garden suites, that do not require municipal servicing and generally do not involve permanent buildings or structures